 Rose did not stop.

 “HAROLD!
 HAROLD!
-HA—” Behind her, Dorothy’s pleas turned momentarily to a scream before being cut off short, in a choked, liquid gurgling.
+HA—” Dorothy’s pleas turned momentarily to a scream.
+It ended in a choked, liquidy gurgle.

 Rose flicked a look over her shoulder, despite herself.
-Some of her chasers had broken off and had smashed through the fence into Harold and Dorothy’s garden, where the sound of the couple’s struggle was being drowned out by the feeding frenzy.
+Some of her chasers had broken off and smashed through the fence into Harold and Dorothy’s garden.
+The feeding frenzy drowned out the sound of the couple’s struggle.

-The rest of the horde was still bearing down on Rose, eyes wide and famished, the scent of fresh blood quickening their pace.
-With a dropping sensation in her stomach, Rosemary saw that they were closer now.
-Not quite within grabbing distance, but—
+The rest of the horde still bore down on Rose, eyes wide and famished.
+The scent of fresh blood quickened their pace.
+Her stomach dropped.
+Rosemary saw they were closer now.
+Not quite near enough to grab her, but—

 Rosemary gritted her teeth and pushed her trembling legs to go faster, faster.
 Her whole body shouted at her in protest, but she forced her frail frame to go, go, oh sweet Jesus, go!